Nutmeg vs Wealthfront, Who's Better?

 The minimum deposit for Wealthfront is $500.

-Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Nutmeg and Wealthfront are a good option.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both Nutmeg and Wealthfront are a good choice.

 Nutmeg vs Wealthfront - Regulation And Licencing In More Detail